-Opening meets are upon us – and that means it is now hunt ball season as well.
-Here are some “dos” and “don’ts” to help you get through your hunt’s biggest annual party without disgracing yourself… And don’t forget to pick up the latest issue of Horse & Hound magazine (out now, dated 25 October), which features the hunting special
+Opening meets are upon us – and that means we are heading into hunt ball season as well.
+Here are our hunting editor’s dos and don’ts to help you get through your hunt’s biggest annual party without disgracing yourself…

-Do: take a table and invite as many non-hunting friends as possible – it definitely improves the chat during supper, as long as you ban any discussion of Brexit.
+Do: take a table and invite as many non-hunting friends as possible – it definitely improves the chat during supper, as long as you ban any boring discussion.
 If you surround yourself with all your normal hunting mates, hunting is all you will talk about, and don’t we get a bit bored of that?

 Do: check the dress code.
 One or two hunt balls stipulate white tie, instead of the more normal black tie, and that pelmet-length sequinny number won’t cut it.
 Go long (but slinky) if you are in any doubt.
 Don’t wear your most expensive suede heels – they will get wrecked and you will regret it.
 And I’d be pretty careful about wearing Great-Aunt Edith’s full-length vintage mink – it might be wonderfully warm (and glamorous), but if it gets nicked from the coat rack, you will have a lot of explaining to do.